Orlando Health Bayfront Hospital

-Orlando Health Bayfront Hospital, formerly known as Bayfront Health St. Petersburg, is an Orlando Health wholly owned hospital in St. Petersburg, Florida.
-Orlando Health Bayfront Hospital is Pinellas County's only level 2 trauma center and St. Petersburg's longest-standing hospital.
+Orlando Health Bayfront Hospital, formerly known as Bayfront Health St. Petersburg, is an Orlando Health hospital in St. Petersburg, Florida.
+Orlando Health Bayfront Hospital is Pinellas County's only Level II Trauma Center and St. Petersburg's longest-standing hospital.

-Orlando Health Bayfront is a not-for-profit teaching hospital that provides comprehensive services in trauma and emergency care; orthopaedics; obstetrics and gynecology; cardiac medicine and surgery (specializing in valve surgery); neurosciences (with its own epilepsy center); sports medicine; surgery and rehabilitation.
+Orlando Health Bayfront is a not-for-profit teaching hospital that provides comprehensive services in trauma and emergency care; orthopaedics; obstetrics and gynecology; cardiac medicine and surgery (specializing in valve surgery); neurosciences, with a dedicated epilepsy center; sports medicine; and surgery and rehabilitation.
 More than 550 physicians are on staff with specialties ranging from open-heart surgery to fertility treatment.

-It is also home to Bayflite, an air medical helicopter transport program.
-Bayflite, the largest hospital-based flight program in the Southeastern United States, was started more than two decades ago and the first flight program in Florida that carried lifesaving blood on every flight.
+It is also home to Bayflite Emergency Helicopter Transport System, a trauma response helicopter transport program.
+The largest hospital-based flight program in the Southeastern United States, Bayflite was established in 1986 and was the first flight program in Florida to carry lifesaving blood on every flight.

 Orlando Health Bayfront is nationally accredited by the Joint Commission and also maintains the following accreditations and certifications: Level II Trauma Center, Level III Regional Perinatal Intensive Care Center, Primary Stroke Center, Chest Pain Center and Hip & Knee Replacement.

+History

+1910–1970: Good Samaritan Hospital, and Mound Park/Mound Park Memorial Hospital

+Orlando Health Bayfront Hospital was preceded by a five-room public hospital called Good Samaritan Hospital, built in 1910 on the site of the current facility.
+In 1913, the Augusta Memorial Hospital was constructed on a site adjacent to Good Samaritan Hospital.
+Around 1923, the hospital was expanded with a new facility that offered 60 beds, and was named Mound Park Hospital after mounds built by the Tocobaga, which were either nearby or at the site of the hospital.

+Over the following decades, expansions continued to be added to the hospital, and in June 1968, an agreement was reached that the 551-bed Mound Park Hospital would be leased by the City of St. Petersburg to Bayfront Medical Center Inc. for a 25-year period.
+The lease term began on October 1, 1970 (the start of the city's fiscal year), and was accompanied by the hospital being renamed to Mound Park Memorial Hospital.
+In 1970, the hospital was again renamed, to Bayfront Medical Center.